Sensitivity-Informed Parameter Selection for Improved Soil Moisture Estimation from Remote Sensing Data: Proposed Simultaneous State and Parameter Estimation

+When the overall scaled sensitivity matrix is rank-deficient, it indicates that not all parameters in \(\bm{\Phi}\) can be uniquely estimated from the available observations.
+To obtain reliable parameter estimates, it becomes necessary to identify a subset of estimable parameters from \(\bm{\Phi}\).
+Orthogonal projection is used for parameter selection, as it enables dimensionality reduction while preserving the physical significance of the selected parameters--unlike approaches such as PCA.

-A rank deficient scaled output sensitivity matrix implies that some parameters in $\bm{\Phi}$ are non-estimable.
-To improve the accuracy of state and parameter estimation in such situations, it is necessary to focus on the most estimable parameters based on the measurements.
-This study utilizes the orthogonalization projection technique and the information from the scaled output sensitivity matrix to identify the most estimable elements of $\bm{\Phi}$.
-In essence, the orthogonal projection technique involves ranking the columns of the scaled sensitivity matrix according to their norm and linear independence.
-For a specific sector $i$ of the field, based on the constructed sensitivity matrix $\tilde{S}_y^i$, the detailed steps that are used to find the estimable parameters when the measurements are from sector~$i$, are summarized as follows~\cite{yao2003modeling,liu2021simultaneous}: \begin{enumerate} \item Evaluate the norm of each column of the scaled $\tilde{S}_y^i$, initialize $j = 1$ and select the column $X_j$ with the largest norm. \item Estimate the information $Z_j$ in $\tilde{S}_y^i$, expressed by $X_j$, and calculate the residual matrix $R_j$.
+The orthogonal projection technique aims to determine an orthogonal basis by ranking the columns of the scaled sensitivity matrix based on their norms and the linear dependence of the sensitivity vectors.
+For \(\tilde{S}^{i}_y(\cdot)\), the overall scaled sensitivity matrix for azimuthal node \(i\), the steps used to identify the estimable hydraulic parameters are summarized as follows~\citep{yao2003modeling}: \begin{enumerate} \item Evaluate the norm of each column of the scaled $\tilde{S}^{i}_y(\cdot)$, initialize $j = 1$ and select the column $X_j$ with the largest norm. \item Estimate the information $Z_j$ in $\tilde{S}^{i}_y(\cdot)$, expressed by $X_j$, and calculate the residual matrix $R_j$.

-\item Evaluate the norm of each column of the residual matrix $R_j$; select the column from $S_y^i$ that corresponds to the column with the largest norm in $R_j$ and add the selected column to $X_j$ to form $X_{j+1}$.
+\item Evaluate the norm of each column of the residual matrix $R_j$; select the column from $S_y^i(\cdot)$ that corresponds to the column with the largest norm in $R_j$ and add the selected column to $X_j$ to form $X_{j+1}$.